-With firmware from 12 September 2016 or later, when the core temperature is between 80°C and 85°C, a warning icon showing a red half-filled thermometer will be displayed, and the ARM cores will be progressively throttled back.
+When the core temperature is between 80°C and 85°C, a warning icon showing a red half-filled thermometer will be displayed, and the ARM cores will be progressively throttled back.
 If the temperature reaches 85°C, an icon showing a fully-filled thermometer will be displayed, and both the ARM cores and the GPU will be throttled back.
 See the page on warning icons for images of the icons.

 For Raspberry Pi 3 Model B+, the PCB technology has been changed to provide better heat dissipation and increased thermal mass.
-In addition, a soft temperature limit has been introduced, with the goal of maximising the time for which a device can "sprint" before reaching the hard limit at 85'C. When the soft limit is reached, the clock speed is reduced from 1.4GHz to 1.2GHz, and the operating voltage is reduced slightly.
+In addition, a soft temperature limit has been introduced, with the goal of maximising the time for which a device can "sprint" before reaching the hard limit at 85°C. When the soft limit is reached, the clock speed is reduced from 1.4GHz to 1.2GHz, and the operating voltage is reduced slightly.
 This reduces the rate of temperature increase: we trade a short period at 1.4GHz for a longer period at 1.2GHz.
 By default, the soft limit is 60°C, and this can be changed via the

 temp_soft_limit setting in config.txt.